South Carolina General Assembly

 (ii) sufficient proof of authority to act on behalf of the protected consumer.

-(H) Within fifteen days after receiving a request that meets the requirements of subsection (G) of this section, the consumer reporting agency shall remove the security freeze for the protected consumer.
+(H) Within fifteen days after receiving a request that meets the requirements of subsection (G), the consumer reporting agency shall remove the security freeze for the protected consumer.

 (I) A consumer reporting agency may remove a security freeze for a protected consumer or delete a record of a protected consumer if the security freeze was placed or the record was created based on a material misrepresentation of fact by the protected consumer or the protected consumer's representative.

-(J) A consumer reporting agency may charge a fee to place a security freeze for a protected consumer only if the protected consumer does not already have a consumer credit file and the agency must create one in order to place the security freeze."
+(J) A consumer reporting agency must not charge a fee to place a security freeze for a protected consumer.
+If the protected consumer does not already have a consumer credit file, and the consumer reporting agency must create one in order to place the security freeze, the consumer reporting agency must not charge a fee to create a consumer credit file in order to place the security freeze."